CareyScott/Recommender-System/README.md

 2. Download either of the **.ipynb** files and the **video_games.csv** file to your system in a designated folder.

-3. Launch Anaconda and navigate to and open the designated folder you saved the files into.
+3. Launch Anaconda and launch Jupyter Notebook from the dashboard.

+5. Navigate to and open the designated folder you saved the files into.

-4. Open the **.ipynb** file and click "run" to run the code.
+6. Open the **.ipynb** file and click "run" to run the code.

-5. the application should now be running.
-To get a game suggestion, edit the value in the final code block "recommend_game(your_game_here)". -> this game must be an exact match. refer to the .csv file for usable titles.
+7. To get a game suggestion, edit the value in the final code block "recommend_game(your_game_here)". -> this game must be an exact match. refer to the .csv file for usable titles.